 Research record retention requirements, including the length of time files must be retained, are mandated by FDA regulations, ICH guidelines, non-U.S. regulatory agencies, and the sponsoring company’s SOPs.
 After a study closes, retention requirements are minimally two years but often exceed 15-30 years.
-The common requirements for storage of research patient case histories and essential documents (TMF) include:
+The common requirements for the storage of research patient case histories and essential documents (TMF) include:

 - Continual secure protection with limited access to patient and trial data